FarzamHejaziK/TutorGalaxy_public/README.md

 The following is the block diagram of the Tutor Galaxy service.
 <img width="1972" alt="Screenshot 2024-10-06 at 12 33 36 PM" src="https://github.com/user-attachments/assets/bdd3311d-4f1f-4f4f-b397-146dbca5be39">

+# Tutor Initialization Module

+To understand the user's expectations, the system starts a conversation to extract the main features the tutor should have from the user's point of view.
+The primary features the system aims to extract are:

+- The topic that the tutor should discuss with the user.
+- Whether the tutor should only answer questions or also plan and teach the course to the user.
+- The character or personality of the tutor.